seap-udea/MontuPython/README.md

 ------------

-This package has been designed and written by Jorge I. Zuluaga with the historical advise of egyptologist Francisco "Tito" Vivas (C) 2023
+This package has been designed and written mostly by Jorge I. Zuluaga with the historical advise of egyptologist Francisco "Tito" Vivas, and contributions by Juanita Agudelo (C) 2023